iamalexei/tetracube-ocr/README.md

 ## Usage
 `tetracube-ocr.rb -f <path to djvu/pdf file> -l <language>`

-I abandoned this project a long time ago thus it might not work in modern environments.
+**This project is abandoned and might not work in modern environments.**